-The firm by its own count employs approximately 3,000 staff in 36 offices across 26 countries, providing due diligence checks, supply chain research, forensic accounting and other bespoke investigation services for major companies and government agencies across the world.
+The firm by its own count employs approximately 3,000 staff in 34 offices across 27 countries, providing due diligence checks, supply chain research, forensic accounting and other bespoke investigation services for major companies and government agencies across the world.
+Its extensive knowledge of various regions – particularly regarding cultural and political issues – is reflected in client feedback.
+One individual said that their organisation could not do without the firm’s proactive approach and the exceptional turnaround times from professionals around the world.

 Greg Esslinger, a senior partner and former FBI special agent, leads Control Risks’ compliance, forensics and investigations practice in the Americas – the firm’s largest team – from Washington, DC.
 Esslinger specialises in global corruption and complex financial fraud investigations and related due diligence.
 He has almost 20 years’ experience and has handled investigations in more than 40 countries.